TommyChangUMD/cpp-boilerplate-v2/git-tutorial.md

 ## 13.)
 Verify the new repo in GitHub

 You should now get an identical repo, which you can modify.
 How is this different from forking a repo?

 A forked repo can not be forked again.

-# Delete a repository on GitHub
+# Delete a GitHub repository
 1. Click: Profile Icon->"Your repositories"
 2. Click the repo you want to delete
 3. Click "Settings" (next to the gear icon)
 4. Scroll all the way down to the "Danger Zone" section
 5. Click "Delete this repository"

-# Create a new empty repo on GitHub
+# Create a new GitHub repo
 1. Click: Profile Icon->"Your repositories"->"New" button
 2. Assign a "Repository Name" (could be any name you want)
 3. Click the "Create repository" button

-# Fork a Git repository on GitHub
+# Fork a GitHub repository
 1. Go to repo GitHub you want to fork and click "Fork"
 2. Assign a "Repository Name" for the forked repo
 3. Click the "Fork" button

 # Create a Pull/Merge Request
 ## using GitHub
 1. Commit some changes to the forked repo (in a separate new branch)
 2. Click "Pull Request"